mtcq/mtcq.github.io/_pages/talks.md

 layout: page
 permalink: /talk/
 title: talks
 description: Here you may find slides and videos from some talks I have presented.
+A complete list of all talks may be found in my CV.
 nav: true
 ---
 <div class="news">